-- Download the Textbox.io SDK from Ephox from Tiny.
+- Download a copy of the Textbox.io SDK from Ephox Tiny Downloads.

-With Textbox.io accessible via your web server, you can now include the Textbox.io script anywhere you would like to use the Textbox.io editor.
+With Textbox.io accessible via your web server (http://localhost/textboxio/), you can now include the Textbox.io script anywhere you would like to use the Textbox.io editor.

 To add the script, add the following inside your page’s <head> tag.